fChristenson/sassy-stats/README.md

 # Sassy-stats

-CLI for displaying your usage statistics of things like colors, variables and fonts
+CLI for figuring out what you are using in your Sass files.

 ## Install
 `npm install -g sassy-stats`